Ivory Coast: Alassane Ouattara's third-term bid reignites violence | DW | 27.08.2020

 Former President Laurent Gbagbo — whose reelection bid failure in 2010 left more than 3,000 people dead — has not officially indicated his intention to run for the presidency.

-But his supporters announced Wednesday (26.08.2020) that they would submit his candidacy to the electoral commission before the deadline on Monday next week.
+But his supporters announced have announced that they would submit his candidacy to the electoral commission before the deadline on Monday next week.

 Supporters of former Ivory Coast President Laurent Gbagbo said they would file candidacy in his name